nntanaka/Fourier-Analysis-for-Skeleton-based-Action-Recognition/README.md

 cd ..
 ```

-To get the spectrum of corruption, run;
+To get the spectrum of corruption, run
 ```
 cd ./dataset
 python get_corrup_fre.py